captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## FALLON:
 Well.
 I’ll tell you what I thought the first time I ever saw you.
 At the suicide poet’s reading.

+---

 I thought… what an incredibly lovely… astonishingly sad person.

+---

-(He turns over her wrists and looks at the scars, then traces them with his finger.
-Slowly, he kisses first one wrist and then the other.)t’s… cellular, your sadness, and deep in your bones. … Oh, Livvie, I’m so sorry—I’ve made you self-conscious.
+It’s… cellular, your sadness, and deep in your bones. … Oh, Livvie, I’m so sorry—I’ve made you self-conscious.

 ---